swiftlang/swift/docs/valref.rst

   val a = XPair(y1, y2)  // I want an independent value, please

-would only compile if ``XPair`` is also ``Cloneable``, thereby protecting the user's intention to create an independent value from being thwarted.
+would only compile if ``XPair`` is also ``Cloneable``, thereby protecting the user's intention to create an independent value

 Getting the ``ref`` out of a ``class`` instance declared ``val``
 ================================================================